1. What is Fat Repositioning?

-Under-eye bulges and hollows, solved in one step
+- Addresses bulge and hollow in one step

 Lower blepharoplasty always includes fat repositioning, and when there is significant skin laxity it also involves excising the redundant skin.